Author: A.N. Nash

 best pizza cutter

-• TACTICAL GRIP, KITCHEN EDGE
+• COMBAT GRIP, KITCHEN EDGE

-TACTICAL GRIP, KITCHEN EDGE
+COMBAT GRIP, KITCHEN EDGE

 I don’t separate design from function, regardless of the environment.
 A knife is a tool built for a specific job.
 This is one of the core principles of Bladetricks.